Sign up for the free Shakespeare Newsletter

 But with them change of honours.

-VOLUMNIA I have lived 205
+VOLUMNIAI have lived

 To see inherited my very wishes

-And the buildings of my fancy: only
+And the buildings of my fancy: only205

 There's one thing wanting, which I doubt not but